SuperteamDAO/Seahorse-token-swap/README.md

 # token_swap

 This project was created by Seahorse 0.2.2.
-Inspired from the Fungible Entangler by Strata Foundation.

 To get started, just add your code to **programs_py/token_swap.py** and run `seahorse build`.